 Understanding the Concept of Supply under GST

 In this Article, we would like to give you the basis understanding about the term “Supply” under the GST Law.
 As we know that tax is to be levied at taxable event.
 The taxable event under existing indirect tax laws is ‘manufacture’ for levy of excise duty, ‘Sale’ for levy of VAT/Sale tax etc. Under the GST Law various taxable event such as manufacture or sale shall stand subsumed in one taxable event known as “Supply”.
+In other words, now under GST “Supply is the taxable event”.
 As per GST Law liability to pay CGST/SGST on goods/services depend upon at the time of supply for goods/services.

 |A.||Supply Includes –|

 |a.||All forms of supply of goods and/or services such as sale, transfer, barter, exchange, licence, rental, lease or disposal made or agreed to be made for a consideration by a person in the course or furtherance of business,|

 |c.||Supply of Goods/Services specified under Schedule I, made or agree to be made without a consideration.|

 Schedule I of GST Law specified the following types of transaction that to be treated as supply even if made without consideration.

 |1.||Permanent Transfer or disposal of business assets where input tax credit has been availed on such assets.|

 |2.||Supply of goods or service between related persons or distinct persons as specified in section 25 for example inter-state self-supplies such as stock transfers will be taxable since supply is made to a distinct persons as a taxable person has to take state wise registration.
 However, Intra-state self-supplies are not taxable.
 Gift made by employer to employee upto value of fifty thousand in a financial year shall not be treated as supply of goods or services or both.|